prageeth-fndo/prageeth-fndo/README.md

 # Hi there 👋 I'm Prageeth :computer:
-- :mortar_board: Undergraduate at University of Sri Jayewardenepura
+- 🎓 First-Class Graduate from the University of Sri Jayewardenepura, specialized in Networking Technology.
-- :bank: Worked at hSenid Mobile Solution as a System Administrator intern
+- 🖥️ IT Operations Engineer at Atlas Populi (Pvt) Ltd.
+- 🎓 Currently pursuing an MSc in Cybersecurity at Sri Lanka Institute of Information Technology (SLIIT).
-- :abcd: Obsessed with teaching and instructing
+- 🎙️ Passionate about teaching and tutoring, with experience in private tutoring.
-- :raising_hand: Cisco and Microsoft certified
+- 🌐 Cisco and Microsoft Certified.
-- :movie_camera: Ask me about movies
+- 🔐 Research interests include user authentication, cybersecurity education, and the human factor in cybersecurity.
+- 🚴 Loves traveling around Sri Lanka, especially exploring scenic uphill areas by motorbike.
+- 🎥 Big fan of movies and music!
+Feel free to ask me for recommendations.
-- :email: How to reach me: prageethfndo@gmail.com
+- 📧 Reach me at: prageethfndo@gmail.com
+- 🤓 Always learning and exploring!
 - :suspect: Dmithri

 <h2>Badges</h2>
 <p align="center"><img src="cisco-certified-network-associate-routing-and-switching-ccna-routing-and-switching.png" width="300px" />